 Grasshopper

-• Easy setup that doesn’t require any extra hardware
+• Setup doesn’t require any extra hardware

-• Custom business numbers such as toll-free, local, or vanity numbers
+• Custom toll-free, local, or vanity numbers

 • Limited call monitoring features